REST: Receding Horizon Explorative Steiner Tree for Zero-Shot Object-Goal Navigation

 An overview of REST is shown in Fig.~\ref{fig:framework}.
 The system is organized around three components: \textit{belief}, \textit{option}, and \textit{policy}.
 At each decision epoch, the agent first updates its belief through geometric, semantic, and road mapping (Sec.~\ref{sec:belief}).
 The option space is then constructed by the Receding Horizon Explorative Steiner Tree (Sec.~\ref{sec:option}), which maintains a navigation decision tree of safe, informative, and hierarchical paths; each branch is textualized by projecting the semantic map along a virtual panoramic camera sweep.
 Finally, the policy (Sec.~\ref{sec:policy}) selects the next-best-path via LLM reasoning over the textualized options and executes it with an information-gain-driven orientation policy that determines camera headings along the selected path.
-The system replans in a receding-horizon manner.